 The median nerve is a peripheral nerve originating in the cervical roots C5–T1 of the brachial plexus.
 It supplies motor innervation to the anterior forearm flexors, the thenar muscles, and the two lateral lumbricals as well as sensory innervation to the lateral palm and anterior, lateral three and a half fingers.
 Motor and sensory deficits depend on whether the lesion is proximal (above the elbow) or distal (below the elbow).
 While proximal lesions present with the “hand of benediction,” distal lesions present with either the “pinch sign” (anterior interosseous nerve syndrome) or, in the case of , with mildly impaired thumb and index finger motion.
 Both proximal lesions and carpal tunnel syndrome result in reduced sensation in the area of the thumb, index and middle finger.
 Anterior interosseus nerve syndrome does not cause any sensory deficits.
+Chronic injuries to the nerve result in atrophy of median nerve innervated muscles while acute injuries do not have this feature.
 Treatment is mostly conservative and focuses on rest and immobilization.

 |Location||Motor deficit||Sensory deficit|